avikodre03/MCT-YouTube-Clone/README.md

 If you have any questions or inquiries, please feel free to contact the project owner:

-- Name: Your Name
+- Name: Avinash Kodre.
-- Email: your-email@example.com
+- Email: akodre111@example.com

 Thank you for using YouTube Clone!
 We hope you enjoy your Better Video experience.